darwinia-network/darwinia-docs-deprecated/docs/bridge-knowledge-base/bridge-glossary.md

 A type of participant in the staking subsystem of Darwinia who appoints their stake to the validators.

 ### validator
-A node that secures the Relay Chain by staking RING, validating proofs from collators and voting on consensus along with other validators.
+A node that secures the Relay Chain by staking RING/KTON, validating proofs from collators and voting on consensus along with other validators.

 ### consensus
 A fault-tolerant mechanism that is used in blockchain systems to achieve the necessary agreement on a single data value or a single state of the network among distributed systems, such as PoW, PoS etc.